-Pronouncement Summary of new guidance Expected adoption date and method of adoption Expected effect on these consolidated financial statements ASU 2016-09 "Improvements to Employee Share-Based Payment Accounting" Allows an accounting policy election to be made to either account for forfeitures when they occur or to include estimated forfeitures in compensation expense recognized during a reporting period.
-Requires all associated excess tax benefits to be recognized as an income tax benefit through earnings rather than as additional paid-in capital with excess tax deficiencies recognized as income tax expense rather than as an offset of excess tax benefits, if any.
-Requires recognition of excess tax benefit reduces taxes payable in the current reporting period.
-Modified retrospective or prospective adoption from April 1, 2017 depending on the nature of the accounting change.
-No impact.
-ASU 2014-09, "Revenue from Contracts with Customers" (2) Replaces existing revenue recognition guidance in ASC 605 "Revenue Recognition" and certain industry-specific revenue recognition guidance.
+Pronouncement Summary of new guidance Expected adoption date and method of adoption Expected effect on this Consolidated Statement of Financial Condition ASU 2014-09, "Revenue from Contracts with Customers" Replaces existing revenue recognition guidance in ASC 605 "Revenue Recognition" and certain industry-specific revenue recognition guidance.
 Requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 Specifies the accounting for costs to obtain or fulfill a customer contract.
-Revises existing guidance for principal-versus- agency determination.
+Revises existing guidance for principal-versusagency determination.
 Requires extensive new footnote disclosures around nature and type of revenue from services provided to customers.
-Full or modified retrospective adoption from April 1, 2018.
-The Company anticipates that certain costs which are currently presented within net revenue (primarily investment banking revenue) will instead be presented on a gross basis within expense.
-Based on implementation work to date, the Company does not expect that the ASU will have a material impact on the consolidated financial statements, although the Company expects to make additonal footnote disclosures.
+Modified retrospective adoption from April 1, 2018.
+Expected impact on presentation of underwriting revenues and associated costs from a net to gross basis in the consolidated statement of income.
+No material impact expected on timing of when revenues or costs are recognized.
 ASU 2016-02, "Leases" Replaces ASC 840 "Leases", the current guidance on lease accounting, and revised the definition of a lease.
 Requires all lessees to recognize a right of use ("ROU") asset and corresponding lease liability on balance sheet.
 Lessor accounting is largely unchanged from current guidance.
 Simplifies the accounting for sale leaseback and "build-to-suit" leases.
 Requires extensive new qualitative and quantitative footnote disclosures on lease arrangements.
 Modified retrospective adoption from April 1, 2019.
-(1) The Company expects a gross up on its consolidated statement of financial condition upon recognition of the right of use assets and lease liabilities and does not expect the amount of the gross up to have a material impact on its financial condition.
+The Company expects a gross up on its consolidated statement of financial condition upon recognition of the right of use assets and lease liabilities and does not expect the amount of the gross up to have a material impact on its financial condition.

-Pronouncement Summary of new guidance Expected adoption date and method of adoption Expected effect on these consolidated financial statements ASU 2016-15, Provides guidance on the disclosure Prospective adoption Currently evaluating the "Classification of Certain and classification of certain items within from April 1, 2018.
-(1) potential impact.
-Cash Receipts and Cash the statement of cash flows, including Payments" beneficial interests obtained in a securitization of financial assets, cash payments for settlements of zero-coupon debt instruments and debt prepayment or extingishment costs and distrbutions received from equity-method investees.
-ASU 2016-18 "Restricted Cash" Requires that cash segregated for regulatory and other purposes be included in cash and cash equivalents disclosed in the statement of cash flows.
-Retrospective adoption from April 1, 2018.
-(1) Currently evaluating the potential impact.
+Pronouncement Summary of new guidance Expected adoption date and method of adoption Expected effect on this Consolidated Statement of Financial Condition

+ASU 2016-15, Provides guidance on the disclosure Prospective adoption No material impact expected.

+"Classification of Certain and classification of certain items within from April 1, 2018.

+Cash Receipts and Cash the statement of cash flows, including

+Payments" beneficial interests obtained in a

+securitization of financial assets, cash

+payments for settlements of zero-coupon

+debt instruments and debt prepayment or

+extinguishment costs and distributions

+received from equity-method investees.